SFDO-Tooling/MetaDeploy/docs/troubleshooting.md

       Template.
     - If the plan has a value for "Visible to", make sure that Allowed List allows either the specified org you're testing, or its org type.

+## I am unable to connect a Salesforce Org

+1. Check the Callback URL
+   - The registered Callback-Url should look somethin like this: https://YOURAPPNAMEHERE.herokuapp.com/accounts/salesforce/login/callback/
+2. Check the granted OAuth App Scopes.
+It should contain : full, refesh_token, web